HamzahVahed/AccessControlAPI/README.md

 Design of RESTful API for Access Control and Batch Updates
 # Centralized Access Control System

-This repository contains the PHP-based APIs and system documentation for the **Internal Access Control System (IACS)** designed for the EECE building at UKZN.
+This repository contains the PHP-based APIs and system documentation for the **Internal Access Control System (IACS)**

 ## 📁 Contents